yxie20/yxie20.github.io/_pages/failure cv.md

 flammable liquid into a water heater along with a bunch of electrical components and lye.
 So the project got shut down before it got started.
 But Yiheng is resilient, he then devised a plan to harvest the annual duckweed bloom at our local ponds, and turning the it into bio-ethanol.
-Yum, brewing duckweed wine.
-We do have a few freezer bags full of duckweed, if you'd like to give it a try!
+Yum, let's brew some duckweed beer.
+We might still have a few freezer bags full of duckweed, if you'd like to give it a try!

 #### Admissions are not my friends